 As you can see in the examples above, specificity in a search query can include product category, shipping, details, color, size, and much more—which brings us to what makes Google understand the products it lists.

-Google Shopping campaigns are powered by two systems: Google Merchant Center and Google AdWords (or more recently, Google Ads).
+Google Shopping campaigns are powered by two systems: Google Merchant Center and Google Ads.

 Unlike setting up a standard paid search strategy with campaigns, ad groups and ads, the nerve center of your Google Shopping campaigns will be in the Google Merchant Center.